Central West Pumped Hydro Project

 The Central West Pumped Hydro Project is a pumped storage hydro project in the early stages of project assessment and development, located between Bathurst and Lithgow, within 2.5 hours of Sydney.

-ATCO Australia is proposing to develop the Central West Pumped Hydro Project (the Project) together with development partner Altura Group.
+ATCO Australia is proposing to develop the Central West Pumped Hydro Project (the Project).

 When completed, the Project will store energy during periods of surplus electricity generation and generate energy during periods of high demand using the stored energy under a daily cycle regime.
 This process will generate sufficient energy to power over 153,000 homes, providing some 200 jobs during construction and 30 jobs on an ongoing basis.

 Our long term community investment will be developed collaboratively during the project development phase, to deliver benefits to the community where we will live and work over the life of the project.
 The Project will deliver other local benefits such as upgrades to existing local infrastructure and roads.